 In our number generator, these pre-defined color groups actually represent, as you could probably figure out from the above, groups of numbers.

 The groups of numbers can be custom re-defined in the number generator by using the "Numbers in position" filters.

-In order to reflect how much these filters can reduce the number of generated results, let's take a look at a screen-shot where no color pattern filter has been applied.
+In order to reflect how much these filters can reduce the number of generated results, let's take a look at a screen-shot where no number colors filter has been applied.
 So, numbers don't necessarily have to fall into any number/color group.

 We have been wheeling 15 US Powerball numbers from the total of 69 available.